CO2 Monitor for Indoor Air Quality (2024 update)

 Air quality monitoring has become an important topic since the COVID-19 pandemic.
-Carbon dioxide (CO2) monitoring has been at the center of the conversation.
-Used to track air quality levels, CO2 meters are employed in classrooms, gyms, workplaces, and offices.
+CO2 Monitoring has been at the center of the conversation.
+Used to track air quality levels, CO2 Monitors are employed in classrooms, gyms, workplaces, and offices.
 They are a fantastic proxy to pathogen transmission risk and are even required for indoor use in some cases.
 A typical carbon dioxide monitor has adjustable alarm settings to allow users to be in compliance with various CO2 exposure limits.